Dislocated jaw; Fractured jaw; Fractured mandible; Broken jaw; TMJ dislocation; Mandibular dislocation

 A broken jaw is a break (fracture) in the jaw bone.
 A dislocated jaw means the lower part of the jaw has moved out of its normal position at one or both joints where the jaw bone connects to the skull (temporomandibular joints).
 A jaw bone joint is called the temporomandibular joint (TMJ).

 A broken or dislocated jaw usually heals well after treatment.
 But the jaw may become dislocated again in the future.

 Complications may include:

 The most common cause of a broken or dislocated jaw is injury to the face.
 This may be due to:

 Symptoms of a broken jaw include:

 Symptoms of a dislocated jaw include:

 A person with a broken or dislocated jaw needs medical attention right away.
 This is because they may have breathing problems or bleeding.
-Call your local emergency number (such as 911) or a local hospital for further advice.
+Call 911 or the local emergency number or a local hospital for further advice.

 Hold the jaw gently in place with your hands on the way to the emergency room.
 You can also wrap a bandage under the jaw and over the top of the head.
 The bandage should be easy to remove in case you need to vomit.

-At the hospital, if you have breathing problems, heavy bleeding occurs, or severe swelling of your face, a tube may be placed into your airways to help you breathe.
+At the hospital, if you have breathing problems, heavy bleeding occurs, or severe swelling of your face, a tube may be placed into your airway to help you breathe.